kolenaIO/kolena/docs/dataset/object-detection.md

 <div class="grid" markdown>
 <div markdown>
-Object detection is a widely applied computer vision task.
-Object detection aims to locate and identify objects within an image or video, typically with bounding boxes.
+Object detection is a widely applied computer vision task that aims to locate and identify objects within an image or video, typically with bounding boxes.
-Object detection has a wide range of applications from self-driving cars, facial recognition, video surveillance, medical imaging, robotics, and more.
+Object detection has a wide range of applications such as self-driving cars, facial recognition, video surveillance, medical imaging, robotics, and more.
 Therefore, it is crucial to evaluate object detection models to understand their performance and applicability in any real-world situation.
 </div>